nathanjlsf/image-style-transfer/README.md

 Sarthak Kamerkar,
 Victor Phan

-This project is a web application that performs semantic style transfer on images using a React frontend and a Flask backend with TensorFlow.
+This project is a web application that applies semantic style transfer to images, built with a React frontend and a Flask backend powered by TensorFlow.

 ## Features